Multigrade Neural Network Approximation: Residual refinement

 We emphasize that our analysis is carried out in the setting where the output map $g$ is affine and each grade block $T_i$ is given by the composition of an affine transformation with a fixed activation function.
 This formulation already covers a broad and practically relevant class of neural network architectures.
 The underlying ideas, however, are not intrinsically tied to this specific configuration.
-To illustrate this point, consider a simple extension in which each grade block $T_i$ is implemented as a two-hidden-layer module of the form $T_i = \ReLU \circ \mathcal{A}_{2i} \circ \ReLU \circ \mathcal{A}_{2i-1}$, rather than a single-hidden-layer block $\ReLU \circ \mathcal{A}_i$.
+To illustrate this point, consider a simple extension in which each grade block $T_i$ is implemented as a two-hidden-layer module of the form $T_i = \ReLU \circ \mathcal{A}_{2i} \circ \ReLU \circ \mathcal{A}_{2i-1}$, rather than a one-hidden-layer block $\ReLU \circ \mathcal{A}_i$.
 The same analytical strategy can be applied in this setting.
 In particular, if approximation efficiency is not the primary concern, one may effectively render the intermediate component $\ReLU \circ \mathcal{A}_{2i}$ inactive by choosing it to implement an identity map.
 This is possible, for instance, using the identity $\ReLU(x)-\ReLU(-x)=x$, which allows the additional layer to be absorbed without altering the overall mapping.
 More generally, extensions to richer choices of output maps and block structures are expected to follow similar lines of reasoning, although they would require handling a substantially larger class of architectures.
 A systematic treatment of such generalizations is beyond the scope of the present work and is therefore left for future investigation.

-To further elucidate the implications of Theorem~\ref{thm:main:mgdl}, we next interpret the MGDL framework from the perspective of dictionary-based approximation.
+\begin{colorenv}[blue] Finally, we clarify the scope and interpretation of our theoretical result.
+Theorem~\ref{thm:main:mgdl} is an approximation-theoretic construction result.
+It establishes the existence of fixed-width multigrade \ReLU{} corrections whose residuals decrease monotonically and converge uniformly to zero, with the required affine and output maps constructed through localized cutoff functions and contraction arguments.
+This should not be interpreted as a convergence theorem for gradient descent, Adam, or other practical optimizers.
+The numerical experiments in Section~3 only illustrate that the proposed grade-wise training can effectively realize this residual-refinement mechanism in practice, while its optimization dynamics are left for future study.
+To further elucidate the implications of Theorem~\ref{thm:main:mgdl}, we next interpret the MGDL framework from the perspective of dictionary-based approximation. \end{colorenv}